SKF/go-notification-client/README.md

 # go-notification-client

-This is the client library for the Notifiation API.
+This is the client library for the Notification API.

 ## Example